Ryvenay/AFP1_kisprojekt/Documents/Test Plan.md

 - The rendering of web elements like buttons, text fields etc. changes with change in Operating System.
 We must make sure the website works fine for various combination of Operating systems such as Windows, Linux, Mac and Browsers such as Firefox, Internet Explorer, Safari etc.

+### Test Deliverables

+The following documents are needed to be delivered during test lifecycle:

+* Test Plan: Test plan document is a document which contains the plan for all the testing activities to be done to deliver a quality product.

+* Test Cases/Scripts: Test cases are the set of positive and negative executable steps of a test scenario which has a set of pre-conditions, test data, expected result, post-conditions and actual results.

+* Defect Report/Bug Report: The purpose of using Defect report template or Bug report template is to convey the detailed information about the bug to the developers.
+It allows developers to replicate the bug easily.

+* Test summary report: It contains the summary of test activities and final test results.

+## Resource and Enviroment Needs

+The following tool will be used for testing: (all included in “tests” folder)

+* Functional testing: Browser
+* Usability testing: Any screenshot tool
+* Interface testing: Browser
+* Database testing: various PHP scripts, Phpmyadmin
+* Compatibility testing: Browser